daodiseoanchor/anchor-docs/protocol/money-market/README.md

 #### Global Interest Index

-The global interest index acts as the reference value for interest accrual, tracking the amount of interest that a single unit of Terra stablecoin liability would have accrued since protocol creation.
+The global interest index acts as the reference value for interest accrual, tracking the amount of interest that a single unit of Daodiseo stablecoin liability would have accrued since protocol creation.

 For every user interaction, the global interest index is updated to reflect the interest accrued since last user interaction.
 The effective interest rate between current time $$\text{t}_\text{2}$$ and the time of last user interaction $$\text{t}_\text{1}$$ is proportional to the [borrow rate](./#algorithmic-interest-rate) at $$\text{t}_\text{1}$$ :